 A Wayfaring Couple in North America

 Friends and family placed bets when they heard Ilona and Ian Duncan’s plan.
-What?
-Two successful, strong-willed professionals would sell their Coral Gables home, buy a converted bus, and travel permanently?
-Really?
-How long would the Duncan marriage survive a confining 350 square-foot confinement in a home on the road?
+Two successful, strong-willed professionals would sell their Coral Gables home, buy a converted bus, and travel permanently.
+A wild idea!
+How long would the Duncan marriage survive a self-imposed confinement of 350 square-feet?

-Humorous, vivid, informative, and entertaining, Ilona Duncan’s memoir, Home on the Road details a two-year adventure in North America.
-The worldly, adventuresome couple seeks wilderness and wildlife.
-They prefer rough country and lonely roads.
-Mountains, meadows, rivers, and desert become their home.
-Despite inevitable disputes and countless mishaps (humorous in retrospect), this risk-taking couple experiences nature’s spiritual and uplifting beauty.
-And through this journey, Ilona and Ian re-discover their deep love of each other.
+Humorous, vivid, informative, and entertaining, Ilona Duncan’s narrative reveals a two-year adventure in North America.
+This worldly, wayfaring couple seeks wilderness and wildlife, which often means rough country and lonely roads.
+Mountains, meadows, rivers, and deserts become their home.
+Although marital disputes arise and countless mishaps occur, they become irrelevant.
+What Ian and Ilona Duncan experience is nature’s spiritual, uplifting, transforming beauty.
+And through their two-year journey, they re-discover a deep and sustaining love in their marriage.

 My Jewish Great Grandmother

 For Ilona Duncan a distant relative determined her life’s direction.
 Born in Germany during World War II, she could not escape the reality of having a Jewish great-grandmother.
 The most poignant example of this injustice was that Ilona never knew the identity of her real father.
 As a teenager she learned about the Holocaust and Germany’s wall of silence concerning the Third Reich.
 Her Jewishness, distant as it was, eventually led to her desire to divorce her Fatherland.